laminlabs/lndocs/README.md

 This is a command line documentation tool _currently_ only meant for Lamin-related projects:

 - Given our small team with limited bandwidth, we cannot offer support for documenting projects that are not related to Lamin.
+- We will likely make drastic changes to this package that are not going to be backward compatible without any warnings.
 - We _might_ develop the package into a general-purpose docs builder longer into the future.

+If unaffiliated with Lamin, we recommend to not rely on `lndocs`.

 Install via: